haribharadwaj/syllabi/CSD1237_NeurosciComm.md

-There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting assignments on time.
+There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting assignments/projects on time.
 Save and use them judiciously.
 You can use all three days for one assignment or spread them over (up to) three assignments.
 You can also use them for projects.
 Note however that part-day delays (e.g., late by 6 hours) will count as